Table of Contents

 The Takeaway

 Deciding at what age to retire is a personal choice.
-However, by planning ahead for some common expenses, and understanding the age at which you can get full Social Security benefits, you can use a retirement calculator formula to figure out how much money you’ll need each year to live on.
+However, by planning ahead for some common expenses, and understanding the age at which you can get full Social Security benefits, you can use a retirement calculator formula to estimate how much money you’ll need each year to live on.
 And you can supplement your Social Security benefits with other forms of income and by making smart decisions about savings and investments.

-Ready to invest in your goals?
-It’s easy to get started when you open an investment account with SoFi Invest.
-You can invest in stocks, exchange-traded funds (ETFs), mutual funds, alternative funds, and more.
+Ready to invest for your retirement?
+It’s easy to get started when you open a traditional or Roth IRA with SoFi.
 SoFi doesn’t charge commissions, but other fees apply (full fee disclosure here).

 FAQ